 The latest IPCC report portrays an alarming scenario for the future of our food systems.
-Global warming threatens food production and access to food.
+Climate change threatens food production and access to food.

 According to researchers, the exposure to food insecurity will be unevenly distributed, hitting the poorest areas of the world more severely.
 Asia and Africa are already experiencing the impact of climate change, which is reducing the growth of their agricultural productivity.